 CUSTOMERS: PLEASE NOTE THAT BECAUSE THESE COINS ARE OLDER, THEY MAY HAVE BLEMISHES AND/OR IMPERFECTIONS AND ARE NOT GUARANTEED TO BE IN BRILLIANT UNCIRCULATED CONDITION.

-- 18TH ANNUAL RELEASE OF THE AMERICAN SILVER EAGLE COIN.
+- 20TH ANNUAL RELEASE OF AN AMERICAN SILVER EAGLE!

-- Ships to you in an individual flip, sealed tubes of 20 coins, or Monster Boxes of 500 from the US Mint.
+- Ships in individual plastic flips, mint-sealed tubes of 20, or Monster Boxes of 500.